 Why go to Comuna 13

 The history of Comuna 13 ties in closely with Colombia’s history.
 By visiting Comuna 13 you’ll be learning about both some of the darker elements of Colombia’s history, but you’ll also be understanding what it takes to turn things around.
-In taking a tour of Comuna 13 you’ll be supporting the continuing transformation of the community and neighbourhoods of this part of Medellin.
+In taking a tour of Comuna 13 you’ll be supporting the continuing transformation of the community and neighborhoods of this part of Medellin.

 Many of the violent events that happened here in Comuna 13 and Medellin are in the recent past.
 Many families were affected and many still do not know what happened to their loved ones.
 Be respectful when you visit, these are people’s homes and so long as you take these few things into consideration you’ll have a safe, interesting, and educational visit.